Nepal Tourist Visa:

 - If AMS symptoms worsen, seek immediate medical attention

-- Take Diamox by consulting with your doctor before heading for the Mardi Himal base camp trek
+- Take Diamox by consulting with your doctor before heading for the Mardi Himal Base Camp trek

 Mardi Himal Trek Cost for Nepali?

-Mardi Himal Trek is one of the top choices for Nepali citizen begin close to Pokhara and can be finished in within a week.
+Mardi Himal Trek is one of the top choices for Nepali citizen begin close to Pokhara, and can be finished within a week.
 A Nepali citizen can take a tourist bus from Gongabu station and take an 8-9-hour drive to Pokhara.
 From Pokhara, you will head to the Baglung bus park to catch the bus and drive to Kande, and start your trek toward Mardi Himal Base Camp.
 After completing the trek, you will follow the same route back to Pokhara.

 Let's see the Mardi Himal trek cost for Nepali

-- Bus fare from Pokhara to Kande: NPR 200-300 per person
+- The bus fare from Pokhara to Kande ranges from NPR 200 to NPR 300 per person.

-- Tea house stay package: NPR 1200-1800 per day( sharing bed with dinner and breakfast)
+- Tea house stay package: NPR 1200 to 1800 per day sharing a bed, which includes dinner and breakfast.

-In total, for 7 Days Mardi Himal Trek from Kathmandu for Nepali it will cost around 20,000 per person.
+In total, for 7 Days Mardi Himal Trek from Kathmandu for Nepali, it will cost around 20,000 per person.

 Side Trips and Extensions from the Mardi Himal Base Camp Trek